A Riemannian conjugate subgradient method for nonconvex and nonsmooth optimization on manifolds: Riemannian semismooth conjugate subgradient method

-In a manner analogous to the existing RCG method, our method also generates the iterate sequence $\{x_k\}\subset\mathcal{M}$ by $x_{k+1} = R_{x_{k}}(t_k \eta_{k}), k=1,2,3, \cdots$.
-Given that both the convexity and smoothness of $f$ are absent in (\ref{Prob:main}), the conventional methodologies employed for the construction of search directions are inapplicable.
-The subsequent part will introduce the process of generating search directions in our method.
+Analogous to existing RCG methods, our approach also generates the iterate sequence $\{x_k\}\subset\mathcal{M}$ via $ x_{k+1} = R_{x_{k}}(t_k \eta_{k}). $ Since problem (\ref{Prob:main}) lacks both convexity and smoothness of $f$, conventional approaches for constructing search directions are no longer applicable.
+We therefore describe the search direction generation scheme of our method in the sequel.

 To determine the search direction $\eta_{k+1}\in \mathit{T}_{x_{k+1}}\mathcal{M}$ at the current iteration $x_{k+1}$, we first select a pair of directionally active subgradients